Jess X. Snow: Art

+Artistry

+Film critic, Aaron Hunt, described how "Snow’s work across mediums is connected by this desire to imagine better futures...
+Snow almost always incorporates gradations of these twilight colors into their children’s books, murals and films".

+Diane Fujino, a professor in the Asian American Studies Department at University of Santa Barbara said during Jess' residency that "they work through an art practice that rests on principles of collaboration and solidarity,” she said.
+“Snow is... interested in questions of how we create emancipatory futures.”

+Scholar of race and empire, Dean Saranillio, describes how Jess "plants the seeds for genuine security and sanctuary while being deeply mindful of the Indigenous lands on which such dreaming takes place...
+Through their art, [they] envision a future world with ample space for collective healing and growth."

-Murals and installations
+Murals

+“As someone with a stutter who struggled a lot with speaking,” Snow said, “I was drawn to murals because of the possibilities of giving the most marginalized in society the permission to become three stories tall.
+What would we say with that exposure and power, and what kinds of worlds would we envision?”

+In 2023, Jess X. Snow completed a community mural featuring prison abolitionist, Ruth Wilson Gilmore in New Haven, CT on the wall of Possible Futures Books.

-Featured in the LA Times, "We Always Had Wings" is a community mural project in downtown Los Angeles featuring migration of the endangered Yellow-billed cuckoo and portraits of 15 migrant girls at the Miguel Contreras Learning Complex.
+Featured in the LA Times, Jess X. Snow completed "We Always Had Wings," a community mural project in downtown Los Angeles featuring migration of the endangered Yellow-billed cuckoo and portraits of 15 migrant girls at the Miguel Contreras Learning Complex.

 "Immigration Is Transformation" was on view at Belonging: Before and After the Immigration Act of 1965 at the Wing Luke Museum of the Asian Pacific American Experience in Seattle's Chinatown until February 2016 (curated by Minh Nguyen).
 It is created from layers of hand-cut Japanese kozo paper, wire, and fishing line in 2015.

 "O Wind, Take Me to My Country" is a mural at the Art Bar Gallery in Kingston, NY on a three-story wall for the 7th Annual O+ Festival.
-It features a portrait of Safia Elhillo, a Sudanese-Migrant poet.
+It features a portrait of Safia Elhillo, a Sudanese-American poet.

 "Ain't I A Women" is a mural finished in fall 2015 in collaboration with Jetsonorama and features portraits of poets Mahogany Browne and T'ai Freedom Ford with Sojourner Truth's "Ain't I a Woman?" text.

 "We Be Darker Than Blue" is a mural installed at the BRIC art space in New York City and portrays two generations of black woman poets: Mahogany Browne and Sonia Sanchez, pioneer of the black arts movement.
 It is based on the Frida Kahlo painting "The Two Fridas."